fujeyla/processing4netbeans/README.md

 Currently, the netbeans 8 version is supported

+## Download

+You can retrieve the latest compiled version of the plugin [here](https://github.com/fujeyla/processing4netbeans/tree/master/nbm "processing4netbeans nbm")

 **_(notice the plugin is not officially released yet on the netbeans plugins page, coming soon)_**

 # Getting started